This guide shows you how to search logs and view log entries with the Legacy Logs Viewer.

 Pin a log entry

 If you have identified an interesting log entry and want to investigate nearby entries, you can place a pin on the log entry.
-After the log entry is pinned, you can change the filter and the Logs Viewer automatically centers the search around the pinned entry.
-Pinning gives you the ability to examine a log entry in the context specified by a filter you define.
+After the log entry is pinned, you can change the query and the Legacy Logs Viewer automatically centers the search around the pinned entry.
+Pinning gives you the ability to examine a log entry in the context specified by a query you define.
 After a log is pinned, its background is changed and a pin is shown:

 To pin a log entry, click its pin or click More (⋮) and select Pin this log entry.